 Everything You Need to Know About a Detached Retina

 If this situation occurs, it’s important to see an ophthalmologist immediately to have it checked out.
-The doctor can diagnose the condition, and recommend any possible treatment.
+The doctor will examine the retina and the rest of the internal structures of the eye.
+This way the doctor can diagnose the condition, and recommend any possible treatment.

 There are several internal factors that can trigger this condition.
 The most common factor has to do with family history.

-These conditions do not necessarily directly lead to a detached retina, but they are often related.
+Also, check-ups are important in people who suffer from diabetes or arteriosclerosis.
+These conditions do not necessarily directly lead to a detached retina, but they do facilitate the appearance of leaks.

 The most effective way to detect this condition is by having an eye examination with an ophthalmologist.